NoobySloth/qb-advertisements/README.md

 - /adtaxi

 # Credits
-[JmGarciaYT](https://github.com/JmGarciaYT) for creating the intial script, I've simply converted it to QB and English
+[JmGarciaYT](https://github.com/JmGarciaYT) for creating the intial script, I've simply converted it to QB, made it English language and also intergrated it with qb-phone instead of an NUI.

 # Contact Me
 [NoobySloth Discord](https://discord.gg/hD2DeRm)